Valley of Eagles: Plot

 The setting is Stockholm, Sweden, "this year".
-Dr Nils Ahlen, working at the "Institute of Technical Research", is about to leave his home to give a talk at Uppsala University on his new invention and he discusses arrangements for his absence with his assistant, Sven Nystrom.
+Dr Nils Ahlen, working at the Institute of Technical Research, is about to leave his home to give a talk at Uppsala University on his new invention and he discusses arrangements for his absence with his assistant, Sven Nystrom.
 Nystrom intends to work from home, but Ahlen shows him where he has hidden the key to his laboratory "just in case".
 While they are talking, Ahlen's wife, Helga, complains that the couple will miss a dinner engagement with friends.
 Ahlen tells her she could go on her own and Helga replies that she could.

 At Uppsala University, Ahlen's demonstration of his invention creates enormous interest, not the least from a colonel in the Swedish Army.
 It is a device which allows huge amounts of energy to be stored, as audio recordings, on barium discs.
 When played back, the discs release enough power to fuel a small town or "propel a rocket or flying bomb across the Atlantic".
 Naturally, the military are interested in this and request that Ahlen provide them with the specifications for his recorder "by yesterday".

 Returning home from Uppsala, Ahlen finds his apartment disturbed and his wife and the key to his laboratory both missing.
 A search of the lab reveals that the vital components of the recorder have been stolen.
 He alerts the police and the head of his institute, and an investigation begins.
 Ahlen, however, soon becomes impatient with the attitude of police inspector Peterson and, having established that his assistant Nystom is also missing, begins an investigation of his own.
-This takes him to a rendezvous with a mysterious baroness in Karlstad, with whom Nystrom has been in correspondence.
-The baroness denies all knowledge of Nystrom, although she answers to the description of a frequent visitor that Nystrom has had.
-As Ahlen is leaving her house, the baroness' manservant tells her she has a call from Leksand.
+This takes him to a rendezvous with the mysterious baroness Erland in Karlstad, with whom Nystrom has been in correspondence.
+Erland denies all knowledge of Nystrom, although she answers to the description of a frequent visitor that Nystrom has had.
+As Ahlen is leaving her house, the Erland's manservant tells her she has a call from Leksand.

-Peterson has also traced the trail to the baroness, and meets up with Ahlen in his car.
+Peterson has also traced the trail to Erland, and meets up with Ahlen in his car.
 The two agree to work together.
 They find out that a plane has been forced to make a landing at Leksand and that Nystrom and Helga were on board.
 The pair are obviously heading north for the border with Finland in Swedish Lapland, presumably to take the invention to the Soviet Union, although this is never made explicit.
-From now on, the action switches between Ahlen and Peterson and Nystrom and Helga in their race for the border.
+The action then switches between Ahlen and Peterson and Nystrom and Helga in their race for the border.
 When a blizzard begins, Ahlen remarks that the weather is visited on the just and unjust alike and then wonders which of them is which.